 As soon as we got ourselves settled at the hotel, we decided to stroll around right away before nightfall comes.

 In Italy’s historic towns like Genoa, it’s typical to see apartments, shops, restaurants, and churches altogether (if not, some) in these narrow streets.
 Get ready to be amazed in a maze such as this!

 A few turns in small alleys here and there, we finally ended up in Piazza De Ferrari.

 Situated in the heart of Genoa, Piazza de Ferrari is the city’s main square that is renowned for its fountain, as it was restored in recent years along with a major restyling of the square.
 At the end of the 19th century, along with Milan, Genoa was the main financial center and business district of Italy.
 It is there in Piazza de Ferrari that many institutions were established, such as the stock exchange and the Credito Italiano.

 Yet next to the square are also historical palaces and buildings.
-Once the home of Genoan dukes, the Palace of the Doges is now a museum and a center for cultural events and art exhibitions.
-The Teatro Carlo Felice is the principal opera house in Genoa from where you can find the equestrian statue of Guiseppe Garibaldi.
+Once the home of Genoan dukes, the Palace of the Doges is now a museum.
+It is also a center for cultural events and art exhibitions.
+The Teatro Carlo Felice is the principal opera house in Genoa.
+Here is where you can find the equestrian statue of Guiseppe Garibaldi.
 The headquarters of the Ligurian region, the palace of the Ligurian Academy of Fine Arts, and the palace of the Duke of Galliera, Raffaele De Ferrari, to whom the square is dedicated.

 A few streets away from the square, we found the Duomo di Genoa.
-In front of the cathedral are these cozy coffee shops and from there, we took our first sips of Italian coffee.
+In front of the cathedral are these cozy coffee shops.
+From there, we took our first sips of Italian coffee.
 The Cathedral of Genoa was probably founded in the 5th or 6th century.
 Later its construction began in the 12th century.

 Today the cathedral is dedicated to Saint Lawrence and is the seat of the Archbishop of Genoa.